 Blue Elephant Daycare is open from 7 a.m. to 6 p.m.
 Monday to Friday.
 We are closed on 10 statutory holidays.
+There is an additional day of closure for Professional Development where the parent will not pay fees on that day.
+Please note Daycare closures on next page.

 Fee payment continues throughout the year irrespective of statutory holidays, vacation time or sickness as staff are paid as well as all the overheads continue to be paid.